prodriguezdefino/dataproc-workflowtemplate-cloudfunction/README.md

 __Note:__ this is not intended to be run in a production setup, but it can help to troubleshoot execution and understand better current shell scripts that are run in an always-on cluster through `ssh`.

-Is common to have shell scripts that run multiple hadoop, hive, spark workloads and migrating them to a workflow step type of execution may take time, so it could be useful to run a shell script that executes the compound workload right after the cluster has been initialized.
+Is common to have shell scripts that run multiple Hadoop, Hive, Spark workloads and migrating them to a workflow step type of execution may take time; so it could be useful to run a shell script that executes the compound workload right after the cluster has been initialized, enabling the test the execution on an ephemeral cluster before completing the migration.

 With this idea, we could then create a request that executes a dummy Dataproc workload as a step, for example a Hive query that returns the current timestamp, and include a `cluster_init_action` that uses the [`execute_script.sh`](tf/scripts/init_actions/execute_script.sh) shell script to include the desired Dataproc job execution as part of the initialization lifecycle.